 What was the response like to your video regarding dogs in hot cars?

 Much more than I’d expected.
 It was for our clients, I was working at a big hospital at the time.
-I’ve got a very good friend who I still work with, called Emma, and she pushes a lot of marketing stuff, she’s not a vet herself, she’s marketing and PR and she helps me a lot.
+I’ve got a very good friend, Emma, who I still work with, and she pushes a lot of marketing stuff, she’s not a vet herself, she’s marketing and PR and she helps me a lot.
 I owe a lot to her, she’s really pushed the TV stuff, she’s pushed videos and things, she suggested that we do it.
-I don’t know if you’ve met many vets, not many vets like being in front of camera, and not many vets like getting involved in the public eye, they like sitting behind their desk and diagnosing pets and doing surgery, that’s pretty much a vet.
+Not many vets like being in front of the camera, and not many vets like getting involved in the public eye, they like sitting behind their desk and diagnosing pets and doing surgery, that’s pretty much a vet.
 I think Emma was kind of rubbing her hands together when she realised that I liked doing stuff like that, so we’ve done a few, the dogs in hot cars one just blew up, it was ridiculous, I think it’s at 80,000 views, it’s insane, and if it’s saved one dog, then it’s done its job.

 What would you do if you saw a dog distressed in a hot car?